uptake/uptasticsearch/cran-comments.md

 * One NOTE from `checking CRAN incoming feasibility ...` can be safely ignored since it's a note that notifies CRAN that this is a new maintainer/submission.

 ### CRAN Response
 * Automatic checking upon CRAN submission yielded two notes.
-One was the "incoming feasbility..." item we mentioned above, which is not an issue.
+One was the "incoming feasibility..." item we mentioned above, which is not an issue.
 * The other note said that `Author field differs from that derived from Authors@R`.
 This did not arise when running `R CMD check --as-cran` locally, but it looks like "fnd" is not a supported tag for an author.
 Removed that tag.

 ## v0.0.2 - Submission 2 - (July 17, 2017)